pantheon-systems/documentation/source/_docs/drupal-s3.md

 You can only view or download a user's secret access key immediately after the user has been created.
 This information cannot be accessed at a later point in time.
 You will need the access keys when configuring the S3 File System module</div></li></ol>

 8. Click **Download Credentials**.
 Make sure you save the credentials in a secure location before leaving this page.
-9. Navigate to the group created in step 5 and select **Add Users to Group**.
+9. Go to the group created in step 5 and select **Add Users to Group**.
 10. Select your newly created user and click **Add Users**.

-##Integrating S3 with Drupal
+## Integrate S3 with Drupal
 You will need to install the appropriate Drupal module(s) and the AWS SDK library.

 #### Drupal 7
-The following instructions utilize [Terminus](/docs/terminus), Pantheon's CLI which allows you to call Drush remotely without using a local installation.
+The following instructions use [Terminus](/docs/terminus), Pantheon's CLI which allows you to call Drush remotely without using a local installation.

 These steps require Drush 8, which is run by default on Pantheon for newly created Drupal sites.
 Sites created prior to November 4, 2015 run 5.x by default.